Contrast-Security-OSS/docs/content/admin/org_settings/OrganizationSettings.md

 <!--
 title: "Organization Settings"
 description: "Overview of administrating and managing an organization."
-tags: "TeamServer organization settings"
+tags: "Admin TeamServer organization settings"
 -->

 Organization administrators have access to a variety of configuration settings that are specific to operating and managing an organization, such as administering users and setting up password policy, integrations and server defaults.
-You can find these settings by selecting **Organization Settings** in the [User menu](user_tsguideui.html#overview).
+You can find these settings by selecting **Organization Settings** in the [User menu](user_starthere.html#overview).

 <a href="assets/images/Settings_Nav.png" rel="lightbox" title="Organization Settings"><img class="thumbnail" src="assets/images/Settings_Nav.png"/></a>